hiyakawa/excel_displayer_based_on_Jinja2/prob2/ReadMe.md

 This script is to convert excel files into HTML tables using Python Flask.
 /select is to request the user to upload a valid file with an extension of .xls or .xlsx and to redirect to /result.
 /result is to display the excel content at the front-end.
+If an unvalid file is uploaded, it will redirect back to /select and require the user to choose another file.